-3.9 Impairment of assets
+3.10 Impairment of assets

-At each reporting date, the Sub-fund reviews the carrying amount of its asset to determine whether there is any indication that these assets have suffered an impairment loss.
+At each reporting date, the sub-fund reviews the carrying amount of its assets to determine whether there is any indication that these assets have suffered an impairment loss.
 When an indication of impairment loss exists, the carrying amount of the asset is assessed and written down to its recoverable amount.

-3.10 Provisions
+3.11 Provisions

-Provisions are recognised when the Sub-fund has a present legal or constructive obligation as a result of past events, it is probable that an outflow of resources embodying economic benefits will be required to settle the obligation, and a reliable estimate of the amount of the obligation can be made.
+Provisions are recognised when the sub-fund has a present legal or constructive obligation as a result of past events, it is probable that an outflow of resources embodying economic benefits will be required to settle the obligation, and a reliable estimate of the amount of the obligation can be made.
 At the time of the effective payment, the provision is deducted from the corresponding expenses.
 All known risks at reporting date are reviewed in detail and provision is made where necessary.

-3.11 Related party
+3.12 Related party

-A related party is a person or company where that person or company has control or joint control of the reporting company; has significant influence over the reporting company; or is a member of the key management personnel of the reporting company or of a parent of the reporting company.
+A related party is a person or sub-fund where that person or sub-fund has control or joint control of the reporting sub-fund; has significant influence over the reporting sub-fund; or is a member of the key management personnel of the reporting sub-fund or of a parent of the reporting sub-fund.

-3.12 Significant management judgements in applying accounting policies and estimation uncertainty
+3.13 Significant management judgements in applying accounting policies and estimation uncertainty